 There is a lot of hidden value in compensation plan cost modeling when it’s incorporated into an incentive compensation management solution.
 By modeling upfront, sales operations can identify a flawed incentive plan before announcing it to the sales team.
 Also, because the plan is configured in advance, the plan configuration can be more thoroughly tested and rolled out sooner.
 Finally, with scenario modeling, sales operations will have the data and forecasted results needed to show the sales team that the new plan is profitable and attainable.
 This boosts team morale, increases trust in the new targets, and gets the team out selling faster.

 Sales incentive budget setting can range from simple and insular to complex and highly visible.
 Sales operations and finance groups should consider using a cost modeling approach that matches the goals, impact, risk, and sensitivity of the planned incentive program changes.

-While considering whether an incentive plan model is right for your organization, consider the interdependence between a sales plan mechanics and sales behavior.
+While considering whether an sales commission structure is right for your organization, consider the interdependence between a sales plan mechanics and sales behavior.
 Download the research brief, “Using compensation mechanics to drive sales behavior.”